-In other words, the amount of Watson is 2 times 2 terabytes.(data store only)
+In other words, 2 terabytes is 0.5 times the amount of Watson, and the amount of Watson is 2 times that amount.(data store only)

 Watson, the IBM supercomputer famous for competing against humans on the televised trivia game show Jeopardy!, utilizes 4 terabytes of variously-structured data to formulate answers.
 While "thinking", Watson processes about 0.490 terabytes of data per second.

 It's about three-tenths as much as a Gap, Inc. Customer Database

 In other words, 2 terabytes is 0.3 times the amount of a Gap, Inc. Customer Database, and the amount of a Gap, Inc. Customer Database is 3 times that amount.(a.k.a.
 The GAP Companies, a.k.a.
 Gap) (2012 figures)